STELLA-LYE/tp/docs/DeveloperGuide.md

 4. When the `MailTelegramCommand` is executed, it updates the filtered person list in the model based on the provided predicate.

-5. It then extracts the email addresses of the filtered students from the model and the telegram invite link assigned to the specific group.
+5. It then extracts the email addresses of the filtered students from the model and the Telegram invite link assigned to the specific group.

-6. Using these email addresses and telegram invite link, it generates a mailto link using the `createMailtoUrl` function.
+6. Using these email addresses and Telegram invite link, it generates a mailto link using the `createMailtoUrl` function.

 #### Displaying Result